CAMRA Ipswich & East Suffolk branch.last updated 03/01/2017

 10 Tanners St

-This pub was probably the Boot, Austin St. in St Mary at the Elm civil parish.
-Austin St. probably became part of Tanner's St. between 1861 & 1874.
+This was probably a later name for the Boot, in Austin Street, St Mary at the Elm civil parish.
+Austin Street probably became part of Tanner's Street between 1861 and 1874.

-NB: Tanners Lane ran roughly where the stretch of Civic Drive between Handford Rd. and Princes St. now runs, with Tanners Street running east to Curriers Lane.
+Tanner's Lane ran roughly where the stretch of Civic Drive between Handford Road and Princes Street now runs, with Tanners Street running east to Curriers Lane.

-Closure date recorded in the Borough Police licensed premises register 1903-1923 (month uncertain as the handwriting's not very good).
+The pub's closure date was recorded in the Borough Police licensed premises register 1903-1923 (the month is uncertain as the handwriting's not very good).